jheitkoetter/b2c/README.md

        diverse DOS versions to write formatter programs.
 E.g. an  MSDOS  for- matter for an ATARI ST, that alloweed him to circumvent the Kermit-bot- tleneck, using mtools(1); which made  exchanging  data  between  theses systems  `a  doodle'.
-(Yeah,  this  really used to be a problem those days!)
+(Yeah, this really used to be a problem in those days!)

-Version 2.2                      January 2000                           B2C(1)
+Version 2.3                       March 2016                            B2C(1)